astsu777/dotfiles/README.md

 ## Simple X Hotkey Daemon (SXHKD)
 I use this application to globally define my keybindings to do... everything.
 A lot of environment variables are defined in this file as I don't like to hard-code applications, paths, etc...
 All of these environment variables are configured in the file *shellconfig/common*.

 Doing this allows modularity: for example, a shortcut opens the Web browser defined by the *$BROWSER* variable.
-This variable sets *Qutebrowser* as the primary browser, but then several fallbacks such as *Firefox*, *Brave*, etc...
+This variable sets *Vivaldi* as the primary browser, but then several fallbacks such as *Firefox*, *Brave*, etc...
 A default fallback option is also hard-coded in case the variable does not exit.

 Two configuration files are present in this repository: one called *sxhkdrc* which contains all the keybindings.
 The second one is called *sxhkdrc_bspwm* and is solely called when running *BSPWM*.